microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraMSAuthorizationPolicy.md

 ```

 ### -AllowedToUseSSPR
-Specifies whether the Self-Serve Password Reset feature can be used by users on the tenant.
+Specifies whether the Self-Serve Password Reset feature used by users on the tenant.
 The initial default value is true.

 ```yaml